🛍☃️ WordPress 20th Anniversary! Get UP TO 40% OFF!

 Elementor Editor Interface

-You can also view the preview of the page you are editing in full-screen preview by clicking on the collapse button in the middle of both the sections.
+You can also view the preview of the page you are editing in full-screen preview by clicking on the collapse button in the middle of both sections.

 Also, at the bottom of the sidebar, you have buttons which give you access to the following options: